Parks and Recreation

 The park is openly accessible on its western side along Las Vegas Drive and along its eastern side along Granada Avenue.
 Both of these streets have street parking.

 The park is accessible by foot and bicycle using the surrounding neighborhood streets.
 The streets immediately surrounding the park have sidewalks.
-Stadium Boulevard, the nearest large thoroughfare, has bike lanes and side walks.
+Stadium Boulevard, the nearest major large, has bike lanes and side walks.
 There are no bike racks at the park.

 History